jocmp/capyreader/README.md

 Capy Reader is free across all sources.

+### Releases

+Google Play releases happen on a weekly basis give or take Google's time to review.

+GitHub releases are marked with a "-dev" suffix and are builds that haven't been submitted to Google Play yet.
+They are always stable builds but are released more frequently.

 ## Reporting a bug

 Bug reports are always welcome and are my top priority.